How to use Logback SDK v2

 </root>

-If WAS (Tomcat, etc.) is terminated while error logs are being sent, the following exception may occur and sometimes WAS may not be shut down normally.
+If the WAS (e.g., Tomcat) is shut down while error logs are being transmitted, the following exception may occur, and the WAS may fail to terminate properly.

-Spring provides org.springframework.web.util.Log4jConfigListener for Log4J, but it does not offer Listener to support stable termination for Logback.
+Spring provides org.springframework.web.util.Log4jConfigListener for Log4j, but it does not provide a listener for Logback to support graceful shutdown.

 <listener>